 So how does it feel to brush with the Philips Sonicare ProtectiveClean 4100?

-A brush head is included in the pack
+- Includes a brush head in the pack

-Some people are scared at the ‘buzzy’ noise or vibration felt inside their mouth, and starting off with too powerful a setting could cause them to lose interest entirely.
+Some people are scared at the ‘buzzy’ noise or vibration felt inside their mouth.
+They may lose interest entirely by starting off with too powerful a setting.

 Sonicare ProtectiveClean 4100 : Makes Travel Fun

-This toothbrush comes with a plastic travel case with interior mounting points to which the brush heads and handle can be affixed.
+This toothbrush comes with a plastic travel case.
+It has interior mounting points to which the brush heads and handle can be affixed.

-It’s small enough to fit comfortably into travel bags, and the plastic shell is hard enough to protect your toothbrush against any injury and accidental turning on.
+Therefore it’s small enough to fit comfortably into travel bags.
+And the plastic shell is hard enough to protect your toothbrush against any injury and accidental turning on.

-A two year warranty safeguards you againt manufacturing errors and other flaws.
-User induced damage due to accidentally dropping or immersing the toothbrush in water isn’t usually covered.
+A two year warranty safeguards you against manufacturing errors and other flaws.
+However, it will not usually cover user induced damage from accidentally dropping or immersing the toothbrush in water.